Estonian Reform Party: Kaja Kallas

 Kaja Kallas was elected party leader on 14 April 2018.

 Under Kallas' leadership during the 2019 election, the Reform Party achieved its best electoral result to date with 28.8% of the vote and 34 seats, although it initially did not form a government and remained in opposition to the second Ratas government.

-In January 2021, after the resignation of Jüri Ratas as Prime Minister, Kallas formed a Reform Party-led coalition government with the Estonian Centre Party.
+In January 2021, after the resignation of Jüri Ratas as prime minister, Kallas formed a Reform Party-led coalition government with the Estonian Centre Party.
 However, on 3 June 2022, Kallas dismissed the seven ministers affiliated with the Centre Party, governing as a minority government until a new coalition government with Isamaa and SDE as minority partners was formed on 8 July.

-Following the 2023 election, the Reform Party improved on its 2019 electoral performance, with 31.2% of the vote 37 seats.
+In the 2023 parliamentary election, the Reform Party improved on its 2019 electoral performance, with 31.2% of the vote 37 seats.
 On 7 March 2023, the party initiated coalition negotiations with the new Estonia 200 party and the SDE.
+A coalition agreement between the three parties was reached by 7 April, allocating seven ministerial seats for the Reform Party, and was officially signed on 10 April.
+On 17 April, the third Kallas government was sworn into office.

+Kristen Michal

+In July 2024, Kristen Michal became Estonia’s new prime minister to succeed Kaja Kallas, who resigned as prime minister on July 15 to become the European Union’s new High Representative of the Union for Foreign Affairs and Security Policy.

+On 10 March 2025, Kristen Michal announced a "government repair" and expelled the Social Democrats from the coalition.
+Michal will ask the President to remove the party's ministers from office on 11 March.
+He stated that the remaining coalition intends to move toward the right and scrap several tax hikes and wage increases.

 Ideology and platform

-As a centrist to centre-right party, the Estonian Reform Party has been described in its ideological orientation as liberal, classical-liberal, liberal-conservative, and conservative-liberal.
-The party has consistently advocated policies of economic liberalism, and been described as neoliberal and fiscally conservative.
-The Reform Party is the most economically liberal in the political landscape of Estonia.
+Described as being on the centre, centre-right, or right-wing of the political spectrum, the Estonian Reform Party has variously been described in its ideological orientation as liberal, classical-liberal, liberal-conservative, and conservative-liberal.
+The party has consistently advocated policies of economic liberalism and fiscal conservatism, and has also been described as neoliberal.